usnistgov/OSCAL/docs/schema/_profileXML.md

 Merge controls in resolution

 Indicates (by its presence) that controls included in a profile via different and multiple import pathways, are to be merged in resolution.
-Element contents of the [&lt;merge>](#merge-element--merge-controls) can be used to "reorder" or "restructure" controls (that is, indicate their order and/or structure in resolution).
+Element contents of the `merge` can be used to "reorder" or "restructure" controls (that is, indicate their order and/or structure in resolution).

 Implicitly, a merge statement is also a filter: controls that are included in a profile, but not included (implicitly or explicitly) in the scope of a merge statement, will not be merged into (will be dropped) in the resulting resolution.